MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-fulldisk-boot-error.md

 - Once the VM is fully booted, browse the filesystem and free some spaces by using command-line tools such as `df` and `du`.
 Around 10% of the filesystem containing the */var/log/audit* directory should be a good initial target.

-> [!IMPORTANT]
-> Be sure to revert the contents in the */etc/audit/auditd.conf* file to the original values and reboot the VM.
+Once the issue is resolved, revert the contents in the */etc/audit/auditd.conf* file to the original values and reboot the VM.

-If this resolution doesn't work or isn't appropriate for your environment, see the [Resolution](#resolution) section.
+If this resolution doesn't work or isn't appropriate for your environment, go to the [Resolution](#resolution) section.

 ## Scenario 2: VM disk is resized in Azure, but OS can't be resized, and VM doesn't fully boot